File | Settings | IDE Settings | Editor

 If this check box is not selected, the refactoring settings for all of the refactorings are specified in the corresponding dialogs.

-If this check box is cleared, the symbol being renamed does not get selection.
+If option is off, the symbol being renamed is not selected.